-Role Responsibilities Chief Executive The CEO has ultimate accountability and responsibility to set the Officer (CEO) standards and expectations required of all BKI staff and the suppliers it engages.
+Dala Role Responsibilities Chief Executive Officer (CEO) The CEO has ultimate accountability and responsibility to set the standards and expectations required of all BKI staff and the suppliers it engages.
 Chief Operations Officer (COO) The COO is accountable to ensure the Supplier Code of Conduct exists and is managed effectively.
 Contracts and Procurement Procurement is responsible for developing, maintaining and reviewing the Supplier Code of Conduct.
 Legal Counsel Legal Counsel is responsible for review of legally enforceable contracts and legal advice.
 Risk and Integrity Risk and Integrity are responsible for ensuring the Supplier Code of Conduct adheres to industry standards and reducing the risk to BKI of breach of compliance or legislation.
-Managers/Supervisors Managers/Supervisors are required to: Communicate the Supplier Code of Conduct to suppliers when procuring of goods of services; Escalate any issues or behaviours they believe are in breach of this Code to the Contracts and Procurement Manager, Executive or to a Risk and Integrity representative.